An equivariant deformation retraction of the Thurston spine: The deformation retraction of the Thurston spine

-By Fricke's theorem, the mapping class group acts properly discontinuously on $\mathcal{T}_{g}$.
+By Fricke's theorem, $\Gamma_{g}$ acts properly discontinuously on $\mathcal{T}_{g}$.
 The stabiliser of any point of $\mathcal{T}_{g}$ is therefore finite.
+Moreover, it is known that every finite subgroup of $\Gamma_{g}$ has a nonempty fixed point set, \cite{NRP}.
+A fixed point set of a finite subgroup of $\Gamma_{g}$ is the set of all points of $\mathcal{T}_{g}$ corresponding to hyperbolic surfaces with isometry group given by the subgroup, i.e. the subgroup fixes the set pointwise.\\

-As $\Gamma_{g}$ acts by isometry with respect to a number of metrics, such as the Teichm\"uller metric and the Weil-Petersson metric, each connected component of a fixed point set of a finite subgroup of $\Gamma_{g}$ is a closed, totally geodesic submanifold with respect to these metrics. \\
+Due to the fact that $\Gamma_{g}$ acts by isometry with respect to a number of metrics, such as the Teichm\"uller metric and the Weil-Petersson metric, each connected component of a fixed point set of a finite subgroup of $\Gamma_{g}$ is a closed, totally geodesic submanifold with respect to these metrics. \\

+\begin{prop} Zero dimensional fixed point sets of finite subgroups of $\Gamma_{g}$ acting on $\mathcal{T}_{g}$ are critical points of every $\Gamma_{g}$-equivariant Morse function on $\mathcal{T}_{g}$.
+Moreover, away from the critical points, the fixed point sets of finite subgroups of $\Gamma_{g}$ intersect the level sets of every $\Gamma_{g}$-equivariant Morse function transversely. \end{prop}

+The level sets of $f_{\mathrm{sys}}$ are not smooth.
+The notion of transversality used in Proposition \ref{fixedpointsetprop} is given in \cite{Armstrong}.

-As the action of $\Gamma_{g}$ preserves $f_{\mathrm{sys}}$, every 0-dimensional fixed point set of any finite subgroup of $\Gamma_{g}$ is a critical point of $f_{\mathrm{sys}}$.
-If a 0-dimensional fixed point set were not a critical point, since the action of $\Gamma_{g}$ maps the unit cone of increase to itself, Brouwer's fixed point theorem implies the existence of a vector that is fixed by the action of the subgroup.
-A Weil-Petersson geodesic through $p$ with this tangent vector is therefore also contained in the fixed point set, contradicting the assumption that it is 0-dimensional.
-This applies to any $\Gamma_{g}$-equivariant Morse function, not just $f_{\mathrm{sys}}$.
-Away from critical points of $f_{\mathrm{sys}}$, the fixed point sets of finite subgroups intersect the level sets of $f_{\mathrm{sys}}$ transversely, according to the piecewise-smooth definition of transversality given in \cite{Armstrong}.
-This, too, holds for any $\Gamma_{g}$-equivariant Morse function, not just $f_{\mathrm{sys}}$.\\
+\begin{proof} If a 0-dimensional fixed point set were not a critical point, since the action of $\Gamma_{g}$ maps the unit cone of increase of the Morse function to itself, Brouwer's fixed point theorem implies the existence of a vector that is fixed by the action of the subgroup.
+A Weil-Petersson geodesic through $p$ with this tangent vector is therefore also contained in the fixed point set, contradicting the assumption that it is 0-dimensional.\\

+Suppose $p$ is contained in the fixed point set of a finite subgroup of $\Gamma_{g}$, and $p$ is not a critical point.
+Since the finite index subgroup maps the unit cone of increase of the Morse function at $p$ to itself, as argued above, there is a vector in the cone of increase of the Morse function at $p$ that is fixed by the action of the subgroup.
+A Weil-Petersson geodesic through $p$ with this tangent vector is therefore also contained in the fixed point set.
+This geodesic is transverse to the codimension 1 level sets of the Morse function. \end{proof}